lenkras/lenkras/README.md

 ## ❗- Welcome to My GitHub -

 - 🙋 I’m Elena!
-- 🎒  I am a graduate of <a href="https://www.hive.fi/en/" target="_blank"> Hive Helsinki (42 Network), with a strong foundation in programming and problem-solving.
+- 🎒  I am a graduate of <a href="https://www.hive.fi/en/" target="_blank"> Hive Helsinki (42 Network)</a>, with a strong foundation in programming and problem-solving.
 I am currently working as a Full-Stack Developer Intern at Anre Oy, building web applications with React, JavaScript, and Node.js.

 - 💬 Feel free to browse and connect!